 The Launch CRP129 comes with an OBDII cable, a USB cable, an SD card, and an SD reader—all the basics you need to use it.

-The Launch CRP129E and Launch CRP129X also come with an extended OBDII cable, as well as the rechargeable Li-Ion battery, a charging cable, and a carrying case for safe transportation.
+The Launch CRP129E and Launch CRP129X also come with an extended OBDII cable and the rechargeable Li-Ion battery, a charging cable, and a carrying case for safe transportation.

 What do the system acronyms stand for?